what is a layoff

 Top Ways to Upskill in 2022 - 23

-Lifelong learning has been found to be one of the key factors towards a successful career today, and hence it is understandably a factor that helps you avoid the slash when your company is looking for employees to lay off.
+Lifelong learning is one of the key factors towards a successful career today, and hence it is understandably a factor that helps you avoid the slash when your company is looking for employees to lay off.

 2. Become Indispensable to the Company